MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/coordinated-meetings.md

 4. Windows Configuration Designer requires that the XML be on a single line.
 Remove all the line breaks between each line so that the XML looks like `<SurfaceHubSettings><BluetoothAdvertisementEnabled>true</BluetoothAdvertisementEnabled>...`
 5. Save the file on your computer

+### Use Windows Configuration Designer

+You can use Windows Configuration Designer to create a provisioning package that you can use to apply Coordinating Meetings settings to your Surface Hubs.
+You'll paste the XML file you created above into Windows Configuration Designer to create the provisioning package.

-After you've prepared the XML, do the following to create the provisioning package in Windows Configuration Designer:
+Do the following to create the provisioning package in Windows Configuration Designer:

-1. Download Windows Configuration Designer from the Windows Store on your local computer and open it
+1. Install Windows Configuration Designer from the Windows Store on your local computer and open it
 2. Select **Provision Surface Hub devices** and then **Switch to advanced editor**
 3. On the next screen, expand **WindowsTeamSettings** > **Teams** and select **Configurations**
 4. In the field next to **Configurations** in the middle pane, paste the single line of XML you created above